Running tests

 }

-is a preset that is used as a base for Jest’s configuration.
-A preset should point to an npm module that has a jest-preset.json
+is used as a base for Jest’s configuration and should point to an npm module that has a jest-preset.json

 or jest-preset.js